 The Father’s Day stall must have been a little awkward that year for me as I adapted to the change in our family structure.
 Mum sent money for me to buy something for my brother but it wasn’t the same.
 My primary school best friend made me a card for Father’s Day.
 I was very touched that she was thinking of mum and me at the time.

 That primary school friend continued to contact me on Father’s Day for years.
 Some 30 years later she still sends me a text message around the day to say she remembers my father.
 It is a moment and a memory that has also stuck with her since her primary school days.

 Loss and the associated grief that comes with it is significant for primary school aged children and that is why I published this unique book.
 It will allow some classes and teachers to have those moments to help reconcile and understand the massive change that has happened for that student.

-Featuring stories from Hazel’s experience and research, as well as practical and thought-provoking questions, and role play scripts based on various scenarios, Grief and Loss in Schools is a welcome resource.
-It will help teachers encourage conversations that will benefit the mental health of their students and school communities.
+Featuring stories, as well as practical and thought-provoking questions, and role play scripts based on various scenarios, Hazel and I hope Grief and Loss in Schools is a welcome resource to classrooms.

 Grief and Loss in Schools is available here